copyrite/LwotcMinimalText/XComGame.md

 * If you have the Medical Protocol ability, your GREMLIN gains additional charges as well.

 ## Field Surgeon
-Reduce wound recovery times for most soldiers.
-* Field Surgeon reduces the number of hit points a soldier must heal after being wounded in battle by 1.
+Reduces the number of hit points a soldier must heal after being wounded in battle by 1.
 * Multiple Field Surgeons on a mission have a chance to reduce wound recovery time further.
 * The effect includes the soldier with the ability.
 * It does not affect soldiers who suffered killing wounds and are stabilized from bleeding out.

 ## Fire and Steel
 Attacks with your gauntlet, and fires set by gauntlet weapons, do +1 damage.
-* Attacks with your gauntlet, and fires set by gauntlet weapons, do +1 damage.
 * This applies to both rocket launcher and flamethrower weapons, and the fires they set.

 ## Fire in the Hole
 Your rockets are more accurate.
-* Your rockets are more likely to hit their intended point of impact, or at least close to it.
 * The maximum it can miss by is reduced by two tiles.

 ## Firestorm
 Once per battle, attack all units in a complete circle around the soldier's position.
 Also grants immunity to fire damage.
 * This will light fires and do fire damage to all enemies in a circle around the soldier's position, doing +2 bonus damage over regular Flamethrower attacks.
 * Firestorm also grants immunity to fire damage.
-* Requires one action point and will end the soldier's turn when used.
+* Requires two action points and will end the soldier's turn when used.
 * Usable once per battle.
 * It is not recommended the soldier uses Firestorm on rooftops.